 We place an emphasis on mental mathematics and encourage children to work out problems in their head before using pencil and paper methods.
 The children regularly engage in practical activities to develop their understanding during daily Maths lessons as well as through other areas of the curriculum.
 The teachers use a wide range of resources to support the progress of children of all abilities.

 At Broomfield Primary School we regard it as essential that our children enjoy their mathematics work and gain a sense of achievement at all levels.
 We aim to give our children opportunities to develop a sound understanding of basic mathematical concepts through interactive whole class teaching and suitably differentiated activities.
+We use pre and post assessments to assess learning and ensure that children are provided with the right starting point.
 We ensure that all pupils follow a broad and balanced mathematics programme based on the Early Years Foundation Stage curriculum for Foundation and children in Year 1-6 follow the new Primary Mathematics Curriculum.
+White Rose Maths supports our curriculum and is adapted to suit the needs of our children.

 Through the curriculum we aim for the children to become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 They are taught to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
 Our aim is for the children to be able to solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.